Connecticut College has many time-honored events and traditions that bring the College community together and create

 Begun in 1975, Eclipse is a diverse student club dedicated to organizing a spring weekend full of events such as dinners, dances and a standing-room-only talent show.

 Show your parents, family and friends the sights on campus, take them to a soccer game on Harkness Green, and introduce them to your roommate(s).
 Meet alumni who return to enjoy the festivities.
 See the Fall Weekend website.

 Taking its name from a well known Seinfeld episode, Festivus is Connecticut College's annual non-denominational holiday party.
-Each residence hall hosts its own Festivus party, all culminating in a Festivus dance in the College Center at Crozier-Williams, known as "Cro."
+Each residence house hosts its own Festivus party, all culminating in a Festivus dance in the College Center at Crozier-Williams, known as "Cro."

 A day-long student spring festival in May.
 There are bands and lots of dancing in the Shain Library Amphitheater.
 It's one of the best parties of the year!